Andrea-gt/cg-project-raytracing/README.md

-# Minecraft - Raycasting :hibiscus:
+# Minecraft - Raytracing :hibiscus:
 Utilizing raycasting techniques, I've constructed a vibrant Minecraft-inspired scene, highlighting a pink house at its center, entirely crafted in C++.

 ## Built Using